JibbSmart/JoyShockMapper/README.md

 **Download JoyShockMapper to use right away [here](https://github.com/JibbSmart/JoyShockMapper/releases)**!

-For developers, this is also a reference implementation for using [JoyShockLibrary](https://github.com/jibbsmart/JoyShockLibrary) to read inputs from DualShock 4, JoyCons, and Pro Controller in your games.
-It's also a reference implementation for many of the best practices described on [GyroWiki](http://gyrowiki.jibbsmart.com).
+For developers, version 2.2 and older serve as a reference implementation for using [JoyShockLibrary](https://github.com/jibbsmart/JoyShockLibrary) to read inputs from DualShock 4, DualSense, JoyCons, and Pro Controller in your games.
+It now uses [SDL2](https://github.com/libsdl-org/SDL) for controller support, and JoyShockLibrary's developer has made code contributions to SDL2 to make sure it covers the same features.

-JoyShockMapper works on Windows and uses JoyShockLibrary to read inputs from controllers.
+JoyShockMapper is also a reference implementation for many of the best practices described on [GyroWiki](http://gyrowiki.jibbsmart.com).

+JoyShockMapper is primarily developed on Windows.
 JoyShockMapper should now be able to be built on and for Linux.
 See the instructions for that below.
 Please let us know if you have any trouble with this.

 ## Contents
 * **[Installation for Devs](#installation-for-devs)**